 Takesumi Supreme: Two scoops in a cup of water really help with herxheimer reactions.
 Do not take with other herbs, other medications, or food; will inhibit absorption.

-Either 2 bottles of Joint Juice with 1/4-1/2 tsp (total) of MSM crystals added to each and shaken to blend, or: Joint > movement Glucosamine Extra Strength by Nature’s Way brand 1 oz per day (you can get this at Walmart or Walmart’s online shopping), or: Liquid Gluco-Gel, 2 oz per day https://www.youngevity.com/liquid-gluco-gel-trade-32-fl-oz-633.html – this may or may not work for you, but I found it worked wonders, hence my recommendation.
+Either 2 bottles of Joint Juice with 1/4-1/2 tsp (total) of MSM crystals added to each and shaken to blend, or: 1/4-1/2 tsp (total) MSM crystals added to each serving of Joint > movement Glucosamine Extra Strength by Nature’s Way brand 1 oz per day (you can get this at Walmart or Walmart’s online shopping), or: Liquid Gluco-Gel, 2 oz per day https://www.youngevity.com/liquid-gluco-gel-trade-32-fl-oz-633.html – this may or may not work for you, but I found it worked wonders, hence my recommendation.
 It will take up to 2 months for you to notice a difference, so it is both expensive and possibly futile.
 I noticed a difference after 5 days.
 Wal-Mart sells Joint Juice.
 It’s tasty.
 Blueberry Acai flavor has no weird shit like food dye etc. The best of all three options is Joint > Movement.

 If you are allergic to damn near everything, divide an off-brand 25 mg of diphenhydramine (i.e. Wal-Dryl, the off-brand Benadryl) into 3/4 of a pill, and then divide that into tenths.
 Try one tenth.
 If your pain disappears, your anxiety disappears, and your heart stops pounding, you might have a bit of a problem with allergies, but taking small amounts of diphenhydramine (up to 20 mg aka 3/4 of a pill per day) can keep your pain down until you find someone who knows what the heck is going on.
 Never take this along with garlic.
+Use caution if combining this with other painkillers.
 Alternatively – yet again – a small amount (1/8-1/4 c. at a time) of black or oolong tea may help.

 If you have an issue with your blood vessels seizing up, talk to your doctor about tiny doses of verapamil.
 I took this a while back and it helped, but it wasn’t very fun.